 Scattered throughout the event will be other panels, such as various Rogue One panels looking in depth at various behind-the-scenes stuff.
 Books, comics, and merchandise will get their time to shine, and screenings of all the films will take place throughout the nights of the event.
 The Heroines of Star Wars will be celebrated, and exclusive Star Wars Show interviews will be shown on the stream.
 Celebration events usually also host a lot of other things, including writer panels and blogger showcases.
 And as ever, rounding off will be the Closing Ceremony on the 16th at 16:00-17:00 ET.
 A celebration of all things that happened at the Celebration, and possibly even a few surprises as well.

 I will be tuned into the streams for most, if not all, of the event.
 I am expecting plenty of things to be shown, hear plenty of stories, get a few good laughs, and most of all - just have fun.
-Those at the event and experiencing all this will have even greater memories to cherish, and it is my hope that one day soon I will be able to go to one of these.
+Those at the event and experiencing all this in person will have even greater memories to cherish, and it is my hope that one day soon I will be able to go to one of these.
 With Celebration already confirmed to be taking a year off in 2018, that gives two years preparation if I am to experience this myself.
 I had fun at Summer of Sonic, so four days of being surrounded by Star Wars fans and taking part in Star Wars events, should be equally as fun.
 If you want to take a look at the schedule, the website is here.

 Saturday, 8 April 2017

 Yes, my first book has been published to the Kindle Store.
 The short story compilation comes in at 93 pages, and has a price tag of £2.50 [though that will probably be reduced soon].
 If you have Kindle Unlimited, it can be borrowed for free, but borrow or buy you will be helping me.